 “The materials I use are often found or recycled metals, copper, aluminum, steel or brass,” the artist wrote in a wall statement.
 “The application of specific chemical formulas and patinas creates a variety of color and texture, which becomes my ‘canvas’ for the addition of other elements, i.e., gold leaf, pastel, graphite, and varnishes.”

 Anderson’s early works on the main floor are architectonic and highly structured with elemental forms such as squares, circles and rectangles.
-“Collected Wisdom” is a group of squares and rectangles that look like buildings, doors and windows, with a soft and amorphous light blue form floating in the middle and above that a hint of the line of rooftops that forecasts the horizon lines that will come to dominate his later work.
-“Frida,” hanging adjacent to “Collected Wisdom,” is a similar stacking of architectural forms with a delightfully playful little photo of Frida Kahlo collaged into it; and “Saw,” next to “Frida,” is a similar dark ground with a rust-red circular saw blade — a strong and undeniable image.
+“Collected Wisdom” is a group of squares and rectangles that look like buildings, doors and windows, with a soft, amorphous, light-blue form floating in the middle and above a hint of the line of rooftops that forecasts the horizon lines that dominate his later work.
+“Frida,” hanging adjacent to “Collected Wisdom,” is a similar stacking of architectural forms with a delightfully playful little photo of Frida Kahlo collaged into it; and “Saw,” next to “Frida,” is a similar dark ground with a rust-red, circular saw blade — a strong and undeniable image.

-Hanging in the open stairwell between the mezzanine and upper balcony is a large landscape painting in vivid tones of red and blue in acrylic ink that flows and soaks into the canvas and wood.
-Finally, the balcony level is filled with these luminous paintings that are Anderson’s latest works and his least abstract.
+Hanging in the open stairwell between the mezzanine and upper balcony is a large landscape in vivid tones of red and blue acrylic ink, which flows and soaks into the canvas and wood.
+Finally, the balcony level is filled with luminous paintings that are Anderson’s latest, least abstract works.

-After looking at these paintings representing 30-to-40 years of art, one must wonder and look forward to what Anderson is going to do next.
+After looking at these paintings representing 30 to 40 years of art, one must wonder and look forward to what Anderson will do next.